Workforce & Training

 These are job-ready workers with the skills and work ethic to meet your workforce needs.
-Ninety percent (90%) of Moore County’s population aged 25 years and older has a high school diploma, and 32% have a bachelor’s or higher degree, which exceed both the state and national percentages.
+Ninety percent (90%) of Moore County’s population aged 25 years and older has a high school diploma, and 34% have a bachelor’s or higher degree (2016 estimate), which exceed both the state and national percentages.

 Thanks to Moore County’s adjacent proximity to Fort Bragg, Pope Air Force Base, and Camp Mackall, our workforce is enhanced by separated and retired military personnel who call Moore County home and can offer employers their unique skills, valuable experience and diverse backgrounds.
 Our workforce is further strengthened by the civilian spouses of our military residents.

 In addition, Moore County draws workers from many of the surrounding counties.
-Just over 14,300 nonresidents commuted to private-sector primary jobs here in 2014.
+Almost 16,400 nonresidents commuted to jobs here in 2015.

 We work closely with the Moore County NCWorks Career Center and Sandhills Community College to help new and expanding industries find the right employees.
 We also have access to a network of economic, education and workforce development organizations, including the state’s Department of Commerce, community college system, and state universities, that can help companies create customized training programs for new and existing employees.
 This assistance can include initial employee recruitment, personalized screening, pre-employment training, and company-specific training.